herkkules/herkkules/README.md

 My independent approach means I am unbiased towards specific service providers.
 Mt focus is on creating solutions that maximise value and future options for your organisation.

->  - **Rugged System** ... design robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
+>  - **Rugged Systems** are robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Elegant Function** is what characterises my Nordic approach.
 My principles of purpose, simplicity, and practicality ensure affective user experiences that feel uncomplicated.